 Short interest in ConocoPhillips stock

-- As of July 31, 2017, ConocoPhillips’s (COP) total shares shorted (or short interest) was ~31.6 million, and its average daily volume was ~8.0 million.
-That means the short interest ratio for COP stock is ~3.94x.
-The average daily volume is calculated for the short interest reporting period from July 15, 2017, to July 31, 2017.
+As of November 30, 2017, ConocoPhillips’s (COP) total shares shorted (or short interest) stood at ~23.9 million, whereas its average daily volume was ~6.5 million.
+Thus, the short interest ratio for COP’s stock is ~3.67x.
+In the first two weeks of October 2017, the short interest ratio for COP’s stock made a 52-week high of 5.59x.
+ConocoPhillips’s short interest ratio has a 52-week low of 1.79x, which occurred in November 2016.
+For our analysis, the average daily volume was calculated for the short interest reporting period from November 16, 2017, to November 30, 2017.

 When compared with the shares outstanding, current short interest in ConocoPhillips’s stock as a percentage of total shares outstanding is at ~2.0%.
 Since the start of the rally in COP’s stock in August 2017, short interest in ConocoPhillips stock as a percentage of shares outstanding has fallen from ~2.8% to ~2.0% in four months.
 During this period, COP’s stock has increased by ~30%.
 Thus, short sellers are reducing their short bets in COP’s stock as the stock price has increased, which could mean that they feel that COP’s stock rally could continue.
 To know more about COP stock’s recent price performance, refer to part one of this series.

 As of November 30, 2017, other oil and gas exploration and production companies like Marathon Oil (MRO), California Resources (CRC), and Murphy Oil (MUR) have short interest ratios of ~1.6x, ~8.3x, and ~12.8x, respectively.